NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 - Implement proper bot/user intent extraction (nemoguardrails/actions/llm/generation.py line 111)
 - expression_functions don't work as IF condition
 - Support parsing for `match (bot ask confirmation question "Do you want to pay now?").Finished("confirmed")`
+- Refactor event parameters of internal events to be encapsulated in an 'internal' dict to prevent parameter conflicts with flow variables

 ## To Discuss